 Metadata, metadata, everywhere

 Taxonomy is classification, and we use formal and informal taxonomies all the time.
 For example, your email client may have folders where emails are automatically filed according to a classification that you chose.
 In addition, you may add tags such as "to do", "important", "personal", and so on.
-When I publish this blog in WordPress, I can assign it to many categories.
-I can also add as many tags as I want.

 There are different types of taxonomy such as hierarchical and faceted taxonomies.
 We use hierarchical taxonomies for things like animals or plants arranged in one single hierarchy classification, and faceted classification when we use multiple attributes (facets) to sort objects into categories.
 We can also use indexes - for example there is no simple classification of employees at my company, but sorting their surnames by alphabetical letter helps me find someone quickly.